LODSContent/All-MOC/MOC/GTL/LabEnvironmentBreakdown-GTL.md

    - This is beneficial if you maximize your lab window, then want to get rid of the gray space around the Virtual Machine.
  - Initiate a reconnect attempt between your local computer and the Virtual Machine.
 This is helpful if you have been disconnected from your lab's Virtual Machine.

-You can resize the instruction panel (on right) by hovering on the left edge of it and dragging.
+You can resize this instruction panel (on right) by hovering on the left edge of it and dragging.
 You can also adjust the font size.

 The +++TypeText+++ tool is provided in your labs to make the input of long text easier.
 Ensure your cursor is in the correct area in the portal/browser window and then Click the T tool.
 Otherwise, you can always copy and paste it.